DerwenAI/kglab/docs/tutorial.md

   * Coding examples that can be used as starting points for your own KG projects
   * How to blend different graph-based approaches within a data science workflow to complement each other’s strengths: for data quality checks, inference, human-in-the-loop, etc.
   * Integrating with popular data science tools, such as pandas, scikit-learn, matplotlib, etc.
-  * Graph-based practices that fit well with Big Data tools such as Spark, Parquet, Ray, RAPIDS, and so on
+  * Graph data science practices that fit well with Big Data tools such as Spark, Parquet, Ray, RAPIDS, and so on

 ## Outline